Jesse Southwell: 2023

 In April, Southwell re-signed with the Knights on a contract until the end of 2027.

 Southwell made her State of Origin debut for New South Wales in Game 1 of the 2023 Women's State of Origin at Parramatta's CommBank Stadium.

 Her try against the Sydney Roosters was voted the NRLW try of the year.

-Southwell was apart of the Knights team that won back-to-back premierships, as the Knights defeated the Titans 24-18 in the 2023 Grand Final.
+Southwell was a part of the Knights team that won back-to-back premierships, as the Knights defeated the Titans 24–18 in the 2023 Grand Final.
 It was the first time that she won the premiership alongside older sister, Hannah.

 2025

-Southwell was recalled to the NSW team for State of Origin and played a starring role in all three games in the 2-1 series victory.
+Southwell was recalled to the NSW team for State of Origin and played a starring role in all three games in the 2–1 series victory.

-On October 6 2025, Southwell was selected for the Australian Jillaroos squad for the 2025 Pacific Championships.
-Just a week later, Southwell signed a two year deal with 2025 NRLW Premiers, the Brisbane Broncos.
+On October 6, 2025, Southwell was selected for the Australian Jillaroos squad for the 2025 Pacific Championships.
+Just a week later, Southwell signed a two-year deal with 2025 NRLW Premiers, the Brisbane Broncos.